android2221/helm-get-values/README.md

 ![](get-values.gif)

 ## Installing
+**Only MacOS and Linux are currently supported.
+Windows support is in the works!**

 Requirements
 - python 2.7+, pip
+- git
 - helm

+**MacOS and Linux**
 ```
 pip install git+https://github.com/android2221/helm-get-values && helm plugin install https://github.com/android2221/helm-get-values
 ```

 ## Usage
-- Be sure to have added your dependent charts according to this: https://github.com/helm/helm/blob/master/docs/helm/helm_dependency.md
+- Be sure to have added your dependent charts according to this guide: https://github.com/helm/helm/blob/master/docs/helm/helm_dependency.md
-- Be in the directory that contains your outermost values.yaml file
+- Navigate to the directory that contains your outer values.yaml file

 Command: